blen-hadgu-web/northstar-learning-library/README.md

 # Northstar Learning Library

 Northstar Learning Library is a multi-week capstone project by **Blen Hadgu**.
-It uses **Archetype C: The Curation & Discovery Portal** to create a future web application for finding, filtering, comparing, and saving accessible technology-learning resources.
+It uses **Archetype C: The Curation & Discovery Portal** to create a web application for finding, filtering, comparing, and saving accessible technology-learning resources.

 ## Week 02 Milestone